hackerhasid/f.orm/Readme.md

 # F.ORM

-F.ORM is meant as a natural Apex API to output SOQL and SOSL.
-All consumer-intended classes are instantiated via a _static_ `newInstance` method.
-All consumer-intended methods return the same type to allow chaining.
+F.ORM is for building dynamic SOQL/SOSL.
+It's meant as a natural Apex API to output SOQL and SOSL; consumer-intended classes are instantiated via a _static_ `newInstance` method and consumer-intended methods return the same type to allow chaining.

 # Basic usage